CineInfini/master-reference/cineinfini_cost_model_param/src/README.md

 # CineInfini Parametric Cost Model

-This repository contains the parametric cost model for AI‑generated films (mode AI), as described in the paper *"A Parametric Cost Model for AI‑Driven Film Production: Realistic Estimates and Sensitivity Analysis"*.
+This repository contains the parametric cost model for AI‑generated films (mode AI), as described in the paper
+*"A Parametric Cost Model for AI‑Driven Film Production: Realistic Estimates and Sensitivity Analysis"*.

-The model provides a reproducible, parameterisable way to estimate the **technical rendering cost** (excluding marketing, human labour, licensing, etc.) of a 90‑minute feature film generated entirely by AI.
-All constants are defined with low/medium/high intervals, and the user can adjust film duration, VFX duration, regeneration rate, and other parameters.
+The model estimates the **technical rendering cost** (video, audio, VFX, AI editing) of a 90‑minute feature film generated entirely by AI.
+All constants are defined with low/medium/high intervals, and the user can adjust film duration, VFX duration, regeneration rate, and currency.

 **Key assumptions (version 6.0):**
 - Cinema‑quality video cost: **$0.40 per second** (median)
 - Regeneration attempts per shot: **25** (range 20–30)
 - 90‑min film ≈ 1,200 shots (5 seconds each)

 ---